hqgoldswan/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.

 Lastly, the script will create a tidy data set containing the means of all the columns per test subject and per activity.
-This tidy dataset will be written to a tab-delimited file called tidy_average_data.txt, which can also be found in this repository.
+This tidy dataset will be written to a tab-delimited file called tidy_averages_data.txt, which can also be found in this repository.

 About the Code Book
 -------------------